eoscommunity/meta-eden/fractally/Meeting Primitives.md

 // Please send a pull request to improve this structure

 {
 meeting: {
   start: 71237498709425, // Timestamp of scheduled start time
-    consensus: 1 // Bool set to if concensus was reached in the group.
+  consensus: 1 // Bool set to if consensus was reached in the group.
 }
 attendees: {
   [
     human: { // This is an example "Human primitive"
       name: "Legal Name F+L",
-        organizations: "Associated Organizations", // Should eventually,
+      organizations: "Associated Organizations", // Should eventually be improved
       contributions: "This is a 256/512 char summary of the work done that each person can submit ahead of time on gofractally.",
       updated: 124387123 // Timestamp of last update to be sure user's contributions are this week },
     voted : [ // This can be an ordered array, associative array (JS) or object "mypickrank1",
       "mypickrank2",
       "mypickrank3",
       "mypickrank4",
       "mypickrank5",
       "mypickrank6"
     ]
   ]

 }
 } //END
 ```